 If you’re a beginner at this art and drawing thing, then try to start with a smaller size for a tablet.

-Not only it’s less for you to worry about, you can also bring it with you more easily.
+Not only it’s less for you to worry about

 As you grow as an artist, you might want to upgrade your tablet to something bigger.
 The thing about the size of your drawing tablet is how free you are with your movements when drawing.
 A smaller canvas can be a bit more limited in that aspect.